Guy Finley: The Search, The Seeker, The Sacred – YouTube

 So now it feels incomplete.
 So now it will try to control command or otherwise get to the end of its dark imagination, and of course, that never works.
 The deeper core issue is that we, as human beings, live opposites.

-A wonderful marriage creates all that is created; this is pure physics, but a wonderful marriage of positive/ negative energies reconciled by modifying power.
+A wonderful marriage creates all that is made; this is pure physics, but a wonderful marriage of positive/ negative energies reconciled by modifying power.

-So inside of us, there is this paradigm that we, by and large, are completely unaware of it at its source because the mind that that body of energy has developed only knows how to look outside of itself for a way to make that essential disturbance go away, and it can’t.
+So inside of us, there is this paradigm that we, by and large, are completely unaware of it at its source because the mind, in that body of energy has developed only knows how to look outside of itself for a way to make that essential disturbance go away, and it can’t.

 That’s the point, and our life lessons gradually lead us to this realization.